xiw249/NLP-Style-Transfer-EN-JA/README.md

 ## Team

-This project was a collaborative research effort with my teammates: [请在此填写您队友的名字, Annanya, Jayden Serenari, Noah Bright].
+This project was a collaborative research effort with my teammates: [Annanya, Jayden Serenari, Noah Bright].